 2.6.3 undertake a reasonable amount of self-advocacy to ensure that they are provided with an equal opportunity by the University.

 It remains, however, the decision of the individual students whether to request an accommodation or to self-identify as a person with a disability.
-Students should be aware, in any case, that, requesting accommodations must be supported by their documentation which meets disability documentation guidelines as set out by either the Meighen.
-Students must submit accommodation requests to instructors a reasonable amount of time in advance of test dates.
+Students should be aware, in any case, that, requesting accommodations must be supported by their documentation which meets disability documentation guidelines as set out by the Meighen Centre.
+Students must submit accommodation requests to instructors within a reasonable amount of time in advance of test dates.